What’s a CSA?

 Who Are We?

-Grand Street CSA is a partnership between residents of Grand Street and other neighboring blocks on Manhattan’s lower east side, and Mountain View Farm, in Easthampton, MA.
+Grand Street CSA is a partnership between residents of Grand Street and other neighboring blocks on Manhattan’s lower east side, and farms and other producers located within a few hours drive.
 We are member-run and not-for-profit, organized in 2008 solely for the purpose of bringing fresh produce to our community.
+Our main farm is Norwich Meadows Farm, located in Norwich, NY.

 How Does It Work?